Zygar/web-presence/README.md

   - contact details and breadcrumbs.
 (Google)
   - Social Media descriptors for main pages and more importantly projects (Twitter, FB)
 - Good conventions for structuring and documenting CSS.
+  - Try out BEM / OOCSS—maybe SCSS.
+- Some React or Angular-based modules.
+I'd love to have...
+  - A basic habit-tracker (that only I can use)
+  - A project activity tracker: I can dump in all my "main" projects and tap them every time I work on them.

 ## Things I would like to feature on it: